PE and Sports Premium

 All maintained schools in England were given additional government funding to improve the quality of the PE and sport activities they offer to pupils in their schools.

-The School Games Mark rewards schools for their commitment to and development of competition, school sport and physical education.
+The School Games Mark rewards a school for its commitment to and development of competition, school sport and physical education.

 Please read our School PE Policy and Sports Premium Report to see how funding is spent.
-The Premium Report includes both an action plan and proposed expenditure for the benefit of our children.
+The Premium Report includes both an action plan and proposed expenditure for the benefit of our children and is updated annually.

 PE is a very important part of school life at St Edmund's School and we are proud to have Miss Morris as part of our teaching team.
 She plays lacrosse at national and international level.

-Miss Morris, has represented Ireland since 2009 with her most recent participation being at the 2019 Women’s European Championship in Israel.
-She will be returning to the squad of 18 athletes for the 2022 World Lacrosse Women’s World Championship.
-To date, Miss Morris has had 37 caps for Ireland.
+Miss Morris, has represented Ireland since 2009 with her most recent participation prior to the World Championship being at the 2019 Women’s European Championship in Israel.
+She returned to the squad of 18 athletes for the 2022 World Lacrosse Women’s World Championship.
+Miss Morris has 45 caps for Ireland and is the most capped athlete on the Irish team.